Impact ethics

 Françoise Baylis | May 5, 2016

 Françoise Baylis calls for a better alignment of the science and ethics of human embryo research. […] A scientific breakthrough has prompted a call to revisit the 14-day limit on human embryo research.
-But is this technological prowess sufficient to warrant a change in law or policy?
-That is, do we have “new and compelling ethical or scientific justification” to change the 14-day rule?
+Is this new technology enough to warrant a change in law or policy?
+Do we have “new and compelling ethical or scientific justification” to change the 14-day rule?